Animal Laws and Policies

-- pay the fine within five days; or
+- Pay the fine within five days.

-- request an appeal hearing in writing within five days.
+- Request an appeal hearing in writing within five days.
 Both parties will be scheduled to appear and testify before the Animal Hearing Board.
 In order for the Board to uphold the charges in the citation and levy a fine, the complainant must appear.

 Instructions are printed on the citations.

-Affidavits of complaint are public information; therefore, anyone may review any complaint filed.
+Affidavits of complaint are public information, therefore, anyone may review any complaint filed.
 If you are notified by the Animal Services Division that a complaint was filed against you, you may obtain the name and address of the complainant (if available) by written request.

 County law requires that persons who find or otherwise come into possession of a stray animal must turn the animal over to the Animal Services Division within 24 hours.
-The Baltimore County Animal Shelter is the only shelter in Baltimore County that is authorized by law to hold lost animals for their owners; therefore, persons have only one shelter to call or visit to find their pets.
+The Baltimore County Animal Shelter is the only shelter in Baltimore County that is authorized by law to hold lost animals for their owners, therefore, persons have only one shelter to call or visit to find their pets.

 When animals come into the shelter as a lost pet, the following occurs: